bcgov/bcstats-govt-service-locations/README.md

 This project operates under the following guidelines:

-1.  **Code Repository Only:** This GitHub repository stores only code.
+1. This GitHub repository stores only code.
 All data resides on secure LAN storage accessed via `safepaths`.
-2.  **Non-Sensitive Data Focus:**  The analysis utilizes data that contain no Personal Information (PI) or other sensitive information.
+2. The analysis utilizes data that contain no Personal Information (PI) or other sensitive information.
-3.  **Open Code:** In line with BC Government digital principles, the analytic code is developed openly to promote transparency and reproducibility.
+3. In line with BC Government digital principles, the analytic code is developed openly to promote transparency and reproducibility.

 ## How to Contribute